Your Body Doesn’t Feel; Your Mind Doesn’t Know

 Quick Quiz: Can you remember the five senses of the body?
 Yes!
 You’re right it is the sight, touch, smell, taste, and hearing.

-By this, people always say they want to feel and they want to know.
+By this, people always say they want to feel and know.
 They want to see, touch, smell, taste, hear, and learn new things.
 But the truth is, most of the time, what we want is the opposite.

 To sum this up; you are not your body, you are not your mind, but you are YOU.